jpcanto/prova-webmotors/README.md

 - The application must provide an excellent user experience, being interactive, easy to understand and always informing the user of an action or failure.
 - The application must be scalable, good code writing practices and provide a document for easy handling in the development environment (README).
 - The application must provide security, with automated tests.
+- The application must provide a pattern, with linter, editorconfig and a default formatter (prettier).
 - The application must interact with the user in possible errors, the user must know everything that is happening.
 ## to run the application you need: